69 Blue Hill Rd.

 Things to know before you go…

 The forest is open from sunrise until sunset, year-round.
 A daily parking fee: $8 MA Vehicle, $10 non-MA Vehicle is charged from May through Labor Day.
 Parking is free for ParksPass holders, vehicles with Handicapped, disabled veteran plates/placard, and seniors 62 and above with the Massachusetts Senior Pass.

-Camping is available from mid-May until the night before Labor Day in the designated campground only.
+Camping is available from mid-May until mid-October in the designated campground only.
 Reservations are suggested.
 Several sites are wheelchair accessible, call for information.
 No group sites or cabins are available.
 Campground office hours: 8am-4:30pm.